yosid16/EDU-ProM/README.md

 # EDU-ProM

-An library for working with ProM capabilities in a non-interactive approach.
+A library for working with ProM capabilities in a non-interactive approach.
 Enables running common mining task from the ProM framework as well as extending them.
 Also supports additional capabilitied based on ProM such as - image exporting, conversions etc.

 ## Getting Started